-Approval depends on appropriate tests or on submittal of evidence that the innovation is in accord with good engineering practice.
-The approval is accompanied by prescribed conditions of use.
+This provision is supplemented by others relating to tests which provide complete machinery for dealing with the matter.
 In larger cities where it is possible to organize a board, this provides a broader base for judgment than the opinion of the building official.
 In either case difficulties will be encountered in passing upon radically new types of construction unless standard methods of tests have been developed and facilities are available for having tests made.
+Fortunately, attention is being given to further development of standard test methods for assemblies by a committee of the American Society for Testing Materials which has already produced several tentative standards [45, 46].

 One of the responsibilities of the local official or board will be to select approved laboratories where tests may be conducted at the expense of the manufacturer and whose reports may be accepted as disinterested and conclusive.
 The method of acceptance by amendment to the code is a much slower process and may be subject to as much, if not more, danger of political or other influence, than the method of acceptance by an official or board.

-This matter of giving adequate attention to new developments in the construction field has been emphasized repeatedly in comments on building codes [8, 28].
+This matter of giving adequate attention to new developments in the construction field has been emphasized repeatedly in comments on building codes [9, 29].
 It is one matter deserving of special attention by a local committee.